-2. The application process consists of the application along with a scanned most recent (latest) DD-214 (PDF format), personal statement, a separate photo (size of a passport photo) of the applicant (see formats allowed) and a recommendation letter from the student’s Program Director.
+2. The application process consists of the application along with a scanned most recent (latest) DD-214 and DD-215, in a .pdf format, personal statement, a separate photo (size of a passport photo) of the applicant (see formats allowed) and a recommendation letter from the student’s academic advisor and an addition recommendation letter from a primary faculty member.

 a.
 Application – the application provides personal information such as the student name and address, program director contact information, military awards and decorations, college, civic, community, and professional activities.
 It is imperative that the student provide as much detailed information to each section such as dates, time periods, and names.

 b.
-DD-214 – the DD-214 is the official documentation of discharge and MUST be attached to the application.
-The DD-214 is used to verify the individual, their status of their discharge, and the awards and decorations that the individual received.
+DD-214/DD-215 – the DD-214 and the DD-215 are the official documentations of discharge and MUST be attached to the application.
+The DD-214/DD-215 is used to verify the individual, their status of their discharge, and the awards and decorations that the individual received.
 If the student is still in the Guard or Reserves, they must send a certification letter from their current commander to verify their status and military awards.
-For those students who were mainly in the Reserves or Guard and discharged from the Reserves or Guard must submit a final DD-214 or Certificate of Discharge for the total time of your service.
-If you have any awards or decorations not documented on a DD-214 then you must submit certificates for those awards and decorations.
-Please note – if the DD-214 information does not match the application information, it may not be used in the evaluation process.
+For those students who were mainly in the Reserves or Guard and discharged from the Reserves or Guard must submit a final DD-214/DD-215 or Certificate of Discharge for the total time of your service.
+If you have any awards or decorations not documented on a DD-214/DD-215 then you must submit certificates for those awards and decorations.
+Please note – if the DD-214/DD-215 information does not match the application information, it may not be used in the evaluation process.
 Please block out the social security number before you place it into the application if you want to maintain privacy.
-Please ensure that a minimum of name, current phone number and email address are added to the scanned DD-214 that is submitted.
+Please ensure that a minimum of name, current phone number and email address are added to the scanned DD-214/DD-215 that is submitted.